How to Add a Popup Form in WordPress Like a Pro

 Some old tricks are still being pulled out of the web design hat simply because they work.
 A popup form in a WordPress site is one of those strategies that when it’s done right, it increases lead generation.

 You might be surprised how easy it is to add a popup form in a WordPress site with the help of an online form builder plugin, like MightyForms and a popup maker plugin.
+In fact, with MightyForms you can now add a pop up button directly to other publishing platforms as well, like BigCommerce, Magento 2, Squarespace, Wix, and Webflow.
 No computer coding needed, no complex steps.

 We’ll go over how to get a popup form to greet your visitors in no time.
 Keep on reading to nail it and avoid an annoying, inconvenient, and pushy popup form.